aleshaleksey/fansys23/04-combat.md

   - Effect: Deal damage to a target.
   - Requires attack roll vs target's HiT.
   - Penalty if not proficient with the weapon.
-  - Effect: If attack succeeds damage is dealt to the target in accordance to the damage rules.
+  - Effect: If attack succeeds damage is dealt to the target in accordance twith the damage rules.
   - Special: Attacking with a weapon you are not proficient with provokes an attack of opportunity as you leave more openings than a proficient combatant.
 - **Grapple**:
   - Effect: The target gains the ["grappled"](10-conditions-types.md#conditions-in-detail) condition: It's move speed is zero.